Programmer-Alpha01/project3810-Class-management-system/Readme.md

 **Project overview** The Class Management System is a web-based platform designed to assist schools and educational institutions in managing their classes and students more efficiently.
 It provides user authentication with role-based access (e.g., teacher, other users) and includes functionalities for managing student information such as reading, adding, editing, deleting, and updating records.

+User cannot access system wihtou passport and the user password was encrypted to ensure the security requirements.

 **Group Info:**
 - Group Number: 19